ACE-UCHIHA/Packets-Tryhackme-writeup/README.md

 #### Q11: In which which directory was the malicious file located?

-This is same as the [Task 4](#task-4) [Q10](#q10-in-which-which-directory-was-the-normal-file-located) but you won't see any directory there because it was in the root directory. so there isn't any directory defined.
+This is same as the [Task 4](#task-4) [Question 10](#q10-in-which-which-directory-was-the-normal-file-located) but you won't see any directory there because it was in the root directory. so there isn't any directory defined.

 #### Q12: What is the IP of the device that was infected by the malicious file?